DSO calculation

 Formula: AR / Sales x Nb of days

-The period chosen is often 3 months, ie 91 days.
-It is possible to perform the calculation over a longer period but the indicator is less accurate in this case.
+The period chosen is often 3 months, i.e. 91 days.
+It is possible to perform the calculation over a longer period, but the indicator is less accurate in this case.

-If AR is 300, Sales of the period 200 and number of days of the period 91, the DSO is equal to 300 / 430 x 91 = 63.5 days
+If AR is 300 K€, Sales for the period are 430 K€, and number of days of the period 91, the DSO is equal to 300 / 430 x 91 = 63.5 days

-Advantages of this method: the calculation is very simple to perform.
+Advantages of this method: The calculation is very simple to perform.
 In financial analysis, it can be done from the balance sheet and the income statement (with the period of the exercise).

 How to improve your DSO?